-Memory Products operating income of \$74 million in the first nine months of 2004 improved \$261 million from an operating loss of \$187 million in the first nine months of 2003.
-This improvement was primarily due to the effect of consolidating the operating results of Spansion LLC, which include Spansion LLC's sales to Fujitsu, as well as improving market demand for Flash memory products during the first two quarters of 2004.
-Further quantification of the improvement in operating results is not practical due to the consolidation of Spansion LLC's results of operations on June 30, 2003, which include sales to Fujitsu.
+Memory Products operating income of \$35 million increased \$224 million from an operating loss of \$189 million in 2003.
+The increase was primarily due to the effect of consolidating Spansion's results of operations, which include Spansion's sales to Fujitsu, for 12 months in 2004 compared to six months in 2003.
+In addition, our manufacturing costs decreased due to our transition to 110-nanometer process technology for certain of our Flash memory products in 2004 and as a result of increased shipments of Flash memory products based on MirrorBit technology, which are less expensive to manufacture than Flash memory products based on floating gate technology.
+Further quantification of the changes is not practical due to the consolidation of Spansion on June 30, 2003.